SpyridonMavrommatis-1/narrative_builder/README.md

 # Narrative Builder

-This repository contains the project files for the Narrative Builder application, a framework designed to help create, manage, and analyze narrative structures.
-The project includes for now three models and queries related to narrative construction.
+This repository contains the structured queries for the Narrative Builder application, a framework designed to help create, manage, and analyze narrative structures.

 ## Features
+ The project includes for now three models and queries related to narrative construction:
 - Freytag Pyramid Model
 - Mavrommatis Triangle Model
 - Dan Harmon Story Circle